KabalMcBlade/Ion/README.md

 Animations: (NOTE: for now supported only animation, not morph/target or skinning)
 * Press **Up arrow** or **Down arrow** to change animation to play (if any)
 * Press **Right arrow** or **Left arror** to increment or decrement the speed of the animation

+## Note on control and on model loaded
+This demo is a simple imported in the way that it is loading he GLTF format file.
+THere are some error and sometimes it does not look right (most of the case work).
+Another important point there is no adjustment about axis or about center, scale or other; so it can happens many time to have different center and the camera work differently model by model

 ## Important